KFreon/KaelsKabbage/content/posts/9-adding-snyk-to-vsts/index.md

 ## Some Explanations
 Snyk requires authentication, but if the environment variable **SNYK_TOKEN** is present, it's used automatically as the authentication key.
 As such, ALL commands you want to run with Snyk will require this environment variable set.
-The {{< inline "snyk test" >}} command must be run from a directory containing a package manangement file (package.json, packages.config, etc)
+The `snyk test` command must be run from a directory containing a package manangement file (package.json, packages.config, etc)
 The full list of supported package managers is on their website, but it's quite extensive.

 Some other things to note: